 old building, new life

 A 1920s can manufacturing facility in San Francisco's up-and-coming Dog Patch neighborhood was the blank canvas for this pared-down yet comfortable office design.
-(Fitting for the caffeine-fueled denizens of any modern Bay Area workplace, the factory was originally used to churn out cans of Folger's Coffee).
+(Fitting for the caffeine-fueled denizens of any modern Bay Area workplace, the factory was originally used to churn out cans for Folger's Coffee).

 Rather than working against the drawbacks of an older, formerly industrial space, we centered our design process around building-informed decision making, driven by expert analysis of the space's unique thermal, acoustic, and lighting needs.